hexagoncircle/ryan-mulligan-dev/src/blog/transition-to-the-other-side.md

 ## The demo

-Switch the translate option to `100cqi/cqb - 100%` then click and hold the container to witness the magic.
+Select the `container query units` option if it's not already, then click and hold the container to witness the magic.
 Try changing the element dimensions or resizing the parent container using its handle on the bottom right.

 {% codepen "https://codepen.io/hexagoncircle/pen/gbPxYaW" %}